-- integrity of ecological processes, including habitats of rare and threatened species - conservation of resources - biological diversity, including habitats of rare and threatened species - integrity of landscapes and places including wilderness and similar natural places - aquatic and terrestrial ecosystems.
+- integrity of ecological processes, including habitats of near threatened and threatened species - conservation of resources - biological diversity, including habitats of near threatened and threatened species - integrity of landscapes and places including wilderness and similar natural places - aquatic and terrestrial ecosystems.

+The flora and fauna surveys should address species structure, assemblage, diversity and abundance.
 Survey effort should be sufficient to identify, or adequately extrapolate, the floral and faunal values over the range of seasons, particularly during and following a wet season.
 The survey should account for the ephemeral nature of watercourses traversing the proposal area, and seasonal variation in fauna populations.
+Methodologies and standards used for flora and fauna surveys should be described and compared to best practice in the appendices to the EIS.

-Wherever possible seek the involvement of the local Indigenous community in the conduct of field observations and survey activities to identify the traditional and contemporary Indigenous uses of species.
+Wherever possible, seek the involvement of the local Indigenous community in the conduct of field observations and survey activities to identify the traditional and contemporary Indigenous uses of species.